cbteeple/pressure_controller_docs/docs/top-level/setup.md

 devnames: ["/dev/ttyACM0", "/dev/ttyACM1"]
 ```

-_The devnames are separate from the rest of the hardware config becasue sometimes device names change for no reason in Ubuntu and Windows._
+_The devnames are separate from the rest of the hardware config because sometimes device names change for no reason in Ubuntu and Windows._